 Remove any multiflora roses in your yard.
 And if there are any multiflora roses growing in the surrounding 100 yards, talk to your neighbors and offer to remove them.
 Getting rid of this highly invasive species is in everyone’s interest as well as benefitting your rose bushes.

 Eriophyid mites overwinter in flower buds and seed heads.
 For this reason prune any flower buds or seed heads by late winter or early spring and dispose of them in the trash.
 Disinfect your tools with a chlorine bleach solution (one part bleach and nine parts water) before moving to another plant.

 The mites are blown from plant to plant by the wind.
 Protecting your roses with a mechanical barrier against the prevailing wind cuts down on the risk of mites landing on them.
 Using leaf blowers has the same effect as wind so don’t use leaf blowers around your roses.

-After you have been exposed to a rose with the disease—either in your own yard or a multiflora rose that you removed in the wild—wash your hands, gloves, and clothes before approaching your roses again.
-The mites might stick to the surfaces and because they are so small, you won’t even know they are there.
+After you have been exposed to a rose with the disease—either in your own yard or a multiflora rose that you removed from somewhere else—wash your hands, gloves, and clothes before approaching your roses again.
+The mites might stick to surfaces and because they are so small, you won’t even know they are there.

-If you had to remove an infected rose from your yard, replanting anything else but a rose in the same location is not a problem.
+If you removed an infected rose from your yard, replanting anything else but a rose in the same location is not a problem.

 Replanting roses, however, is a different matter.
 Even after thorough removal of all the roots, there might still be roots with the virus left in the soil.
-Wait for at least a couple of years before replanting another rose.
+Wait for at least a couple of years before replanting another rose in that location.